|AAMC MD-PhD Summer Undergraduate Research Programs||

 |Congress-Bundestag Youth Exchange for Young Professionals||

-Offers young professionals the opportunity to spend a year in Germany, learning German, taking classes, and participating in a relevant internship.
+This funded fellowship offers young professionals the opportunity to spend a year in Germany, learning German, taking classes, and participating in a relevant internship.

 |Consortium for Graduate Study in Management||